 Doing Business measures the legal rights of borrowers and lenders in secured transactions (or collateral) laws and bankruptcy laws to assess how well these laws facilitate lending.
-These rights matter: lenders seem unwilling to provide credit if there is no guarantee that they can enforce their rights and collect debt or repossess collateral through a timely and inexpensive process.
-Nowhere are the consequences of the absence of such a guarantee more apparent than in the lack of credit for small and medium-size businesses in the developing world (1).
+These rights matter: lenders are unwilling to provide credit if there is no guarantee that they will be able to enforce their rights and collect a debt or repossess collateral through a timely and inexpensive process.
+Nowhere are the consequences of the absence of such a guarantee more apparent than in the lack of credit for small and medium-size enterprises (SMEs) in the developing world.(1)

 WHY DO SECURED TRANSACTIONS REGULATIONS MATTER?

-Movable assets, rather than land or buildings, often account for most of the capital stock of private firms and comprise an especially large share for micro, small and medium-size enterprises.
-In the developing world 78% of the capital stock of businesses is typically in movable assets such as machinery, equipment or receivables, and only 22% in immovable property (2).
-In economies with a modern secured transactions system, these assets could easily be used as collateral.
-But in many developing economies movable property might be unacceptable to lenders as collateral—either because the law does not recognize nonpossessory interests in movable collateral or because it does not provide sufficient protection for lenders accepting it.
-This constraint matters; research shows that in developed economies, borrowers with collateral obtain 9 times as much credit as those without it.
-They also benefit from repayment periods 11 times as long and up to 50% lower interest rates (3).
+Movable assets, rather than land or buildings, often comprise most of the capital stock of private firms; this is especially true for SMEs.
+In the developing world, an average of 78% of the capital stock of businesses is in movable assets (such as machinery, equipment or receivables) while only 22% is in immovable property.(2) In economies with a modern secured transactions system, these assets can easily be used as collateral.
+However, in many developing economies lenders may consider movable property to be an unacceptable form of collateral—either because the law does not recognize nonpossessory interests in movable collateral or because it does not provide sufficient protection for those lenders accepting it.
+This constraint matters: research shows that in developed economies borrowers with collateral obtain nine times as much credit as those without it.
+These borrowers also benefit from repayment periods 11 times as long and up to 50% lower interest rates.(3)

 One way to minimize the potential for secret liens is to adopt a functional approach to secured transactions.
-This requires legislation that covers all rights in movable assets that are created by agreement and that secure the payment or performance of an obligation, regardless of the type of transaction or the terminology used (4).
-In this approach what matters is no longer the form that the agreement takes (whether a floating charge or a pledge agreement, for example) but the rights and obligations that it creates.
-Indeed, a modern secured transactions system provides for the use of both possessory and nonpossessory security interests in movable assets—whether tangible or intangible, whether present, after-acquired or future assets, and wherever located—and the functional equivalents of such security interests (5).
+This approach requires legislation that covers all rights in movable assets that are created by agreement and that secure the payment or performance of an obligation, regardless of the type of transaction or the terminology used.
+(4) In this approach, what matters is no longer the form that the agreement takes (whether a floating charge or a pledge agreement, for example) but the rights and obligations that it creates.
+Indeed, a modern secured transactions system provides for the use of both possessory and nonpossessory security interests in movable assets—whether tangible or intangible, whether present, after-acquired or future assets and wherever located—and the functional equivalents of such security interests.(5)

 A modern secured transactions system also allows secured creditors to establish their priority over collateral in an efficient and transparent manner—in part because of the uniform treatment of different types of securities in the law.
 It also establishes clear priority rules to resolve conflicting claims between secured creditors when a debtor defaults, whether in a bankruptcy procedure or not.
 One effective way to establish priority rights is to record the security interest in a centralized collateral registry.